Gumichan01/lunatix/README.md

 #### On Linux ####

-The source code mainly uses Clang to be compiled.
+The Makefile uses Clang in order to get the library being compiled.
 So you must ensure that Clang (version 3.4 at least) is installed to compile the code.
 If not, you can compile the source code using g++ (4.7.1+), but you will have to modify the Makefile to do it.